Stellus Capital (SCM) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the investment company had lost 5.84% in the past month.
-In that same time, the Finance sector gained 3.31%, while the S&P 500 gained 3.44%.
+Prior to today's trading, shares of the investment company had lost 5.63% over the past month.
+This has lagged the Finance sector's gain of 6.07% and the S&P 500's gain of 6.1% in that time.

 Stellus Capital will be looking to display strength as it nears its next earnings release.
-On that day, Stellus Capital is projected to report earnings of $0.48 per share, which would represent year-over-year growth of 65.52%.
-Meanwhile, our latest consensus estimate is calling for revenue of $25.8 million, up 60.17% from the prior-year quarter.
+The company is expected to report EPS of $0.48, up 65.52% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $25.8 million, up 60.17% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Stellus Capital.
+Investors might also notice recent changes to analyst estimates for Stellus Capital.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.21% higher.
-Stellus Capital is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Stellus Capital currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Stellus Capital is holding a Forward P/E ratio of 7.46.
-Its industry sports an average Forward P/E of 7.14, so we one might conclude that Stellus Capital is trading at a premium comparatively.
+In terms of valuation, Stellus Capital is currently trading at a Forward P/E ratio of 7.48.
+For comparison, its industry has an average Forward P/E of 7.1, which means Stellus Capital is trading at a premium to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report